m4dz/slidev-theme-divriots/slides.md

 ---
 layout: section
-background: ../img/unsplash/133200.jpg
+background: ./img/133200.jpg
 ---

-# To Separate Parts, use a section layout
+# Use a section to split content

 ---
 layout: media